Texas vs Penn State Players to Watch - Second Round

 Texas Players to Watch

-Dylan Disu is averaging 8.5 points, 1 assists and 4.3 rebounds per game.
+Dylan Disu is averaging 8.5 points, 1 assists and 4.3 rebounds per contest.

 Penn State Players to Watch

+The Nittany Lions get 14.3 points, 6.2 rebounds and 0.9 assists per game from Seth Lundy.

-Funk gives the Nittany Lions 12.5 points, 3 rebounds and 1.1 assists per game.
-He also posts 0.6 steals and 0.1 blocked shots.
+Funk gets the Nittany Lions 12.5 points, 3 rebounds and 1.1 assists per game.
+He also delivers 0.6 steals and 0.1 blocked shots.

-The Nittany Lions get 8.8 points, 2.9 rebounds and 2 assists per game from Camren Wynter.
+The Nittany Lions receive 8.8 points, 2.9 rebounds and 2 assists per game from Camren Wynter.

-Myles Dread gives the Nittany Lions 5.4 points, 2 rebounds and 0.9 assists per game.
+Myles Dread gives the Nittany Lions 5.4 points, 2 rebounds and 0.9 assists per contest.
 He also averages 0.5 steals and 0.1 blocked shots.

 Texas Top Performers (Last 10 Games)